Our Past, Our Future: Developing Historical Sources For Creative Inspiration

 Working with older creatives and learning new digital skills in a stimulating historical place

-Over the last year, MSL Discover have been experimenting with commissioning digital arts and history projects that test out how cultural programming can reach audiences on the streets of Hastings using mobiles.
-Following programmes like Hastings Creative Summer, Hastings Creative Spring and, this summer, This Is For Everyone, we recently won funding from The Space to run Our Past, Our Future.
+During 2019, MSL Discover was experimenting with commissioning digital arts and history projects that test out how cultural programming can reach audiences on the streets of Hastings using mobiles.
+Following programmes like Hastings Creative Summer, Hastings Creative Spring and, last summer, This Is For Everyone, we received funding from The Space to run Our Past, Our Future.

-The programme was intended to be a collaborative, hands-on experience and we hoped our participants would take part in as many sessions as possible.
-It was funded to create 15-25 simple digital pieces to add to our interactive history map, which can be found at https://www.smart-heritage.co.uk
+The programme was a collaborative, hands-on experience and we hoped our participants took part in as many sessions as possible.
+It was funded to create 15-25 simple digital pieces to add to our interactive history map, which can be found at https://www.smart-heritage.co.uk.

 Some progress blogs from the project have been written by Jon Pratty and can be found at:

-The workshops were aimed at specific participants, such as people who are:
+The workshops were aimed at specific participants, such as people who were:

 – Around or over 50 years of age (with some flexibility).